 As you read earlier, mechanical damage causes a phytoalexin (furanocoumarin precursor) response triggering the production of phototoxic sap, so a strimmer is a fairly fatal device and will set off the production of furanocoumarins in double quick time!
 You will also be more likely to suffer if you have been sweating and if it is sunny.

 Basically when we launch an attack on the plant, the plant fights back to protect itself.
 They often ‘know’ we are coming.
 All plants are connected by fungal mycelium in the soil which like ‘Nature’s internet’ transports chemical signals to other plants.
 Some plants also give off pheromones (scent chemicals) which can signal distress – birch trees, for example, release methyl salicylate when attacked by aphids and other birches ‘smell’ this and start to produce defensive chemicals.
 So once the first hogweed plant has been strimmed it is likely that the rest of those in the hedgerow sense the danger, and will start to increase their furanocoumarin levels before you even get there!
 So as with any fight, put on your armour before going into battle and wear protective clothing and goggles.
 Even strimming nettles can result in minor burn spots with semi-permanent staining.

-I will continue to eat common hogweed and teach responsible harvesting until celery and parsnips are banned from sale.
+I will continue to eat common hogweed and teach responsible harvesting until celery, parsley and parsnips are banned from sale.
 But if you have a celery allergy or use sun beds I’d advise you not to eat or handle hogweed.
-And don’t eat in in excessive amounts, especially if you’ve been spending a lot of time in the sun!
+And don’t eat it in excessive amounts, especially if you’ve been spending a lot of time in the sun!